fooqri/fooqri.github.io/source/_posts/2016-01-27-ancs-example-on-blend-nano.markdown

 The compilation process will create a new subdirectory called **_build** that will hold the output of the compile.
 The key file for our purposes will be the one with a **.hex** extension.
 In my case is was named *nrf51422_xxac_s130.hex*.
 This is the hex code that will be loaded by the bootloader on the BLE Nano's nRF51822 SoC.

 Since the nRF51 device is completely flash based.
-All the executable code, including Nordic’s “Soft Device” (SD) BLE protocol stack and your applications, is programmed in this flash memory.
+All the executable code, including Nordic’s “Soft Device” protocol stack and your applications, is programmed in this flash memory.
 The soft device is always in the lower region of the flash, using up to 128 kB, and the rest of the upper region of flash is available for your application.
 So before your applications hex code can be loaded on the BLE Nano, it must be merged with the hex code for the soft device, in this case the *S130* hex code.

-To manipulate hex code you will need the srec_cat application, which can be installed with HomeBrew or MacPorts.
+To manipulate hex code you will need the **srecord** tool, which can be installed with HomeBrew or MacPorts.

 ```
 brew install srecord